BEST HIKING LEGGINGS FOR WOMEN (& MEN) OF 2019

 When shopping for hiking leggings, comfort and fit are paramount.
 They can feature the best breathable fabric or the warmest fleece lining, but if the fit is wrong and they’re not comfortable, then all of the other attributes go out the window.

-Despite their form-fitting designs, different hiking leggings will fit your body shape better than others.
+Despite their form-fitting designs, different hiking tights will fit your body shape better than others.
 Some are ideal for long skinny legs and small bums, and others are ideal shorter legs and a more prominent caboose.

 Don’t want to try on a gazillion different pairs?
 Keep reading to learn more about the cut and comfort of some of today’s top hiking leggings.